ksu-cs-textbooks/cc210/content/10-exceptions/06-java/03-try-catch/_index.md

 In the code above, we are catching the IOException first.
 So, if the code produces a FileNotFoundException, it will be caught and handled by the first `catch` statement, since FileNotFoundException is also an IOException.
 Therefore, we wouldn't want to order our `catch` statements in this way.

+{{% notice note "Reading Files" %}}

+This chapter introduces the basic code for reading files using a `Scanner` object.
+It is mainly presented as a way to introduce some of the more common exceptions related to file input and output.
+We'll cover the actual process of reading and writing from files in a later chapter.

+{{% /notice %}}

 ## Try It!

 Let's see if we can write a very simple program to catch and handle a few common exceptions.
 Here's some code to start with: